bmrinal/Angular-7-Boilerplate/README.md

 ## What's in it

-- A material based UI.
+- A material based UI - implemented with https://material.angular.io
 - Login Screen.
 - Frontend Validations.
 - A ready to use Angular 7 boilerplate.